 ‘Tis the season for sniffles, sore throat, and flu.
 Do you have natural remedies for strep throat and other winter infections on hand?

-So you may be surprised to learn that antibiotics are rarely necessary for strep, and there are plenty of natural remedies that can speed recover and ease symptoms.
+So you may be surprised to learn that antibiotics are rarely necessary, and there are plenty of natural remedies for strep throat that can speed recover and ease symptoms.

 Why are antibiotics over-prescribed for strep throat?